Move to Panama: Where to Start

 If nothing comes up, then great!
 Move forward with visa options to see if you qualify.

 However, if you have a criminal history, you must send your criminal report to your immigration attorney.
-If you don’t have a felony, exceptions could be made to get your visa.
-But, generally, a felony will disqualify you from obtaining a residency visa in Panama (and many other countries, for that matter).
+Generally, a felony will disqualify you from obtaining a residency visa in Panama (and many other countries, for that matter).

 Visa Options

 Obtaining a visa will be easy if you’re retired and receive social security payments or a monthly pension of at least $1,000 USD.
-That’s one of the main reasons Panama has such a large ex-pat community of retirees.
-If you’re married, you’ll need to add $250 to qualify for a Pensionado visa.
+That’s one of the main reasons Panama has such a large expat community of retirees.
+If you’re married, you’ll need to add $250 to your income to qualify for a Pensionado visa.

 The Pensionado Visa is the best option for qualifying retirees.
 The only catch is that you can’t work in Panama.
 You can, however, work remotely for a foreign company.